|Elliott Sound Products||Loudspeaker Cabinet Design|

 The goal of this article is (if nothing else) to give you some pointers towards reducing the (sometimes significant) effects of an enclosure that is (of course) yet another compromise.
 There is no such thing as a 'no-compromise' speaker box - without compromise, you have nothing at all.
 Even if you use the very best materials, that doesn't mean that they are without flaws.
 The same goes for bracing, damping and deadening materials.
 If you get everything right, you should end up with speakers that sound good - musical and suitable for the material that you listen to, but even then you will not get perfection.
 Electronics can be made easily with response that is dead flat from DC to daylight (well, not quite daylight perhaps), with distortion of all types that's difficult to measure.
 No loudspeaker, however expensive, can come close.
 Then there's the room ... getting that right is a major undertaking.

 To give you an idea of the time and effort that can go into building a 'nice' pair of speakers, see New Speaker Box Project - Part 1.
 Not that they are 'new' any more - they were built in 2001, and upgraded to ribbon tweeters about 5 years later.
 They are in daily use to this day, and have failed to disappoint in any way.
 Are they 'perfect'?
 Not at all, but they do sound very good with all types of music (along with video sound tracks, etc.).
-This is certainly not something I'd want to tackle again, especially since I'm 18 years older (they were made when I was in my early 50s).
+This is certainly not something I'd want to tackle again, especially since I'm more than 20 years older (they were made when I was in my early 50s).
 That doesn't mean that I won't build any more speakers, but they will be (probably considerably) smaller and less complex overall.

 One particularly troubling 'claim' I saw was that "we can hear everything we can measure, but we can't measure everything we can hear".
-The reality is exactly the opposite.
+Reality is exactly the opposite.
 Measurement systems are accurate to fractions of a dB, and are far more revealing than our hearing.
 The often neglected part of our hearing is our brain, and it lies to us.
 If we expect to hear a difference, then there's every chance that we will hear a difference, even when there is none at all.
 There are several different names for this, with one being the 'experimenter expectancy effect', and it applies to everything.
 This is why medical tests are double blind, so neither the experimenter or 'victim' (experimentee) knows whether they have received the drug being tested or a placebo.
 Audio tests also need to be double-blind, although this is very difficult with loudspeakers.
 Some of the major manufacturers have set up very advanced systems to ensure that the test is a close to true double-blind as possible, but this isn't an option for most hobbyists.

 Even though this article is far longer than I intended, I trust that it helps.
 By necessity, it's an overview - the idea was never to describe a complete system, but to provide guidelines that I've applied based on my own constructions, tests and measurements using an accelerometer, and acoustic measurements of a great many drivers over the years.
 Loudspeaker construction is one of the most labour intensive (and expensive) undertakings for DIY people, and anything that helps prospective constructors to get it right has to be useful.
 I hope I've succeeded.